muratk5n/thirdwave/en/README.md

 Generate renewable fuel from fossil, CCS at the source, transmit.
 H2 pipelines [work](https://pbs.twimg.com/media/EvdKNhvXAAE9Rr2?format=png&name=small).

 Producing from green is better of course..
 Politics will decide the balance.
+But transmission must be green, and fuel based.

 ---